ECE Course List

 Recommended preparation: ECE 102, Mth 112.

 ECE 171 DIGITAL CIRCUITS (4) - Foundation course in digital design.
-Topics such as number systems, basic logic gates, TTL device parameters, Boolean algebra, logic circuit simplification techniques, timing analysis, the application of MSI combinational logic devices, programmable logic devices, flip-flops, synchronous state machines and counters.
+Topics such as number systems, basic logic gates, datasheet device parameters, Boolean algebra, logic circuit simplification techniques, timing analysis, the application of MSI combinational logic devices, programmable logic devices, flip-flops, synchronous state machines and counters.
 Introduces students to a systematic design methodology.
-Uses computer-based tools such as schematic capture programs, and digital circuit stimulators.
+Uses computer-based tools such as schematic capture programs, programmable logic development programs, and digital circuit simulators.